sage-code/.github/profile/contribute.md

 ## Students

 As a student, you can have access to extra resources, not available for guests.
 This include secret links and stage rooms where we share presentations and schedule work sessions.
 Students can make PR requests for open source projects.
-We grant direct access to these projects so you don't need to fork.

 ## Developers

 To become a developer on Sage-Code you must be active on Discord.
 Post some info about your goals and skills on our #team channel and read the rules.
-An mentor will send you DM for an interview and will assign you the role.
+A mentor will send you DM for an interview and will assign you the role.
 Developers have direct access to some of our private projects and can work in developer branches.

 ## Mentor

 Sage-Code mentors are professional developers with experience that we can trust.
 Instructors are moderators and code maintainers.
-As an instructor you can accept PR from students and you can merge code into main branch.
+As a mentor you can accept PR from students and you can merge code into main branch.
 To become an mentor you need to pass several exams and prove your skills.
 Mentors are our partners, and they have access to all private projects.
-Mentors can create testimonial pages for other develipers or students.

 # Work environment

 You can fork any of our repositories.
 We do not accept PR requests from random visitors that we don't know.
-You must connect with an Instructor or Developer who can merge PR requests.
+You must connect with a Mentor or Developer who can merge PR requests.
 We advice you to avoid extra work.
-As a guest you can clone our repositories instead of forking.
-Later if you get a role you will be able to work in branches and commit.
-We will merge the branches into main or you can do it yourself.
+As a mentor you can clone our repositories instead of forking.
+You will be able to work in branches and direct commit.
+We will merge the branches into main branch from time to time, or you can do it yourself.

 ## Structure